KevBarbour15/Resume-Therapy/README.md

 **_ Technology Stack _**

 - Frontend: Developed using React, styled using SCSS and animations are made using GSAP.
-- Database: Utilizes Firebase for robust and secure data management.
+- Backend: Utilizes Firebase for robust and secure data management.
 - Video Chat Service: Integrates Daily.co for seamless video communication.

 **_ To get started with Resume Therapy, follow these steps: _**